warmans/prometheus-aggregate-exporter/README.md

 * register exporter: `localhost:8080/register?name=someExporter&address=localhost:3000/metrics`
 * unregister exporter: `localhost:8080/unregister?name=xxx&address=localhost:3000`

+### Releasing via github actions

+A release is made whenever a tag following the normal semver pattern is pushed.

+e.g. `v1.0.0` or `v1.0.0rc1`

-### Releasing
+### Releasing Manually

-Releasing is done as follows (although can only be done by the author).
+Releasing is done as follows (although it can only be done by the author).

 1. git tag vX.X.X
 2. make build